senges/lightshot/README.md

 # Lightshot Filename Path Disclosure (POC)

 This proof of concept shows how lightshot screenshot hosting service can be easily crawled without any restriction.
-This weakness was first discovered by [Naïm GALLOUJ](https://www.naimo.me/).
+This weakness was first discovered with [Naïm GALLOUJ](https://www.naimo.me/).
 Script Author : Charles SENGES (me, btw).

 ## Update !